Home Infusion Therapy

 • These essential specialized services listed above are paid for by the majority of health insurance plans.

 Depending on local practices, regulation and availability of skilled infusion nurses, infusion nursing services are provided directly by the infusion pharmacy or by an affiliated or separate nursing agency.
 Along with the infusion pharmacy staff, infusion nurses are key members of the infusion care team and work closely in the coordination of care plans and other activities with the infusion pharmacy and the ordering physician.
-When infusion therapy is provided in a the home of a patient, the infusion nurse will ensure proper patient education and training and monitor the care of the patient in the home.
+When infusion therapy is provided in the home of a patient, the infusion nurse will ensure proper patient education and training and monitor the care of the patient in the home.
 Infusion nurses will have special education, training and expertise in home or other alternate-site administration of drugs and biologics via infusion.
 Services they typically provide include evaluation and assessment, education and training for the patient or caregiver, inspection and consultation of home environment, catheter insertion and patient assessment.

 Medicare part B covers some IV and enteral nutritional and cancer treatment drugs in the home but their admission criteria to assure payment is complex and often not obtainable for many patients under actual clinical conditions.
 Most infusion drugs, including those not covered under part B may be covered by the Medicare Part D, the prescription drug benefit.
 However, the Centers for Medicare Medicaid Services (CMS) has determined that Part D does not have the authority to cover the infusion-related services, equipment and supplies under Part D. Thus, it is recommended that you speak directly to a reimbursement specialist to determine eligibility for your individually ordered medication and services since the Medicare approval process involving Parts B and D can be complex.